lightninglabs/pool/README.md

 network to easily _boostrap_ their ability to receive funds by paying only a percentage of the total amount of inbound funds acquired.
-As an example, a node could acquire 100 million satoshis (1000 units, more on that below) for 100,000 satoshis for 0.1%.
+As an example, a node could acquire 100 million satoshis (1000 units, more on that below) for 100,000 satoshis, or 0.1%.
 Ultimately the prices will be determined by the open market place.

 A non-exhaustive list of use cases includes: